 - Search for details of local mums’ breastfeeding groups.
 Encourage your partner to attend before and after birth so she gets this vital mother-to mother contact.
 She will get ongoing support to carry on breastfeeding as long as she and baby want.
 It can make all the difference.

 - Admire and praise your baby’s mother.
 Your love and encouragement will work wonders.

 - Firmly resist pressures to feed baby anything other than mum’s own milk before he is six months old.
-Your baby doesn’t need other foods until he can sit up and begin to feed himself.
+Your baby doesn’t need other foods until they can sit up and begin to feed themselves.
 Even then, breastmilk carries on being an important food for older babies and toddlers.

 - Meet your baby’s need for you.
 Spend time with your baby and enjoy building your own unique relationship.

 LLL Leaders are skilled at helping new mothers.
 You or your partner can call our helpline. for information and support.
 Local LLL groups are a source of support and encouragement that can make all the difference.
 Some groups also run meetings for couples.
 Visit here for further information.

 The Womanly Art of Breastfeeding.
 LLLI.
 London: Pinter & Martin, 2010.